CAROLINA B. LOPEZ

 Thomas Moran, PhD, Mount Sinai School of Medicine (1998-2010)

 Tom was stuck with me for a long, long time!
 I started in his lab as a grad student and I sticked around as postdoc and Research Assistant Professor.
-We grew so much together, both scientifically and personally, that is hard to know where to start.
+We grew a lot together, both scientifically and personally.
 We studied how dendritic cells respond to influenza and parainfluenza viruses, how type I interferons are induced, and how they impact the antiviral response.
 In his lab I also began to study how viruses induce antiviral responses despite encoding potent antagonists of the cellular mechanisms involved in virus recognition.

 Cotter C, Kim WK, Nguyen M, Yount J, López CB, Blaho, and Moran TM.
 (2011) The Virion Host Shut-off (vhs) Protein of HSV-1 Blocks the Replication-Independent Activation of NF-κB in Dendritic Cells.
 J. Virol.
 Sept 21, EPub Ahead of Print.
 PMID: 2193765.
 PubMed link.